-Issues which require individual remediation may come to MHD's attention through review of annual reports as well as through day-to-day activities and communications.
-For example, activities may include review/approval of provider agreements, utilization review and quality review processes, or complaints from MHD participants by phone or letter relating to waiver participation/operation.
-MHD addresses individual problems related to delegated functions as they are discovered by contacting DSDS and advising them of the issue.
-A follow-up memo or e-mail is sent from MHD to DSDS identifying the problem and, if appropriate, a corrective action resolution.
-While some issues may need to be addressed immediately, DSDS is required to provide a written response to MHD that specifically addresses the problem identified by MHD.
-Written documentation is maintained by both MHD and DSDS and, as needed, discussions will be included during quarterly meetings.
+Issues which require individual remediation may come to MO HealthNet Division's (MHD) attention through review of Division of Senior and Disability Services (DSDS) reports, as well as through day-to-day activities of MHD, e.g., review/approval of provider agreements, utilization review and quality review processes, complaints from MO HealthNet participants related to waiver participation/operation by phone or letter, etc. MHD addresses individual problems related to delegated functions as they are discovered by contacting DSDS and advising them of the issue.
+A follow-up memo or email is sent from MHD to DSDS identifying the issue and if appropriate a corrective action resolution.
+While some issues may need to be addressed immediately DSDS is required to provide a written response to MHD that specifically addressed the issue identified by MHD.
+Written documentation will be maintained by both MHD and DSDS and as needed discussions will be included at the quarterly meeting.
 Any trends or patterns will be discussed and resolved as appropriate.
 Individual problems that are part of the report process will be included in the appropriate reports.